kuvasz-io/kuvasz-streamer/README.md

 ## Use cases

-Kuvasz-streamer can be used for data consolidation, major verison upgrades and other cases.
+Kuvasz-streamer can be used for data consolidation, major version upgrades and other cases.

 ### Microservice database consolidation